The sinking sensation

 tragedy in a much truer sense.
 Certainly nothing

-that hasn’t been experience throughout eterni-
+that hasn’t been experienced throughout eterni-

 ty.
 You wonder, is it a mental illness that needs to be